-The xx70 cards of any Nvidia GPU series is defined by mid-range prices with performance that knocks on the door of the high-end GPUs out there – especially if you’re comfortable with overclocking.
-After taking the time to fully test the Turing graphics card inside the Nvidia GeForce RTX 2070, we can say it definitely continues this trend, but with playable 4K gaming performance and a high asking price.
+Nvidia’s xx70 cards have always been defined by mid-range prices with performance that knocks on the door of high-end graphics cards – especially if you’re comfortable with overclocking.
+After taking the time to fully test the Turing graphics card inside the Nvidia RTX 2070, we can say without a doubt that it continues the trend, but this time with playable 4K gaming performance and a higher cost of entry.

 Price and availability

-Thankfully, you’ll find many third-party cards at a more palatable $499 (about £380, AU$690) price.
+Thankfully, you’ll find many third-party Nvidia RTX 2070 cards at a more palatable $499 (about £380, AU$690) price.
 Both of which are available to purchase now in the US and UK.

 Features and chipset

-The Nvidia GeForce RTX 2070 not only looks exciting because it’s the cheapest RTX graphics card you can buy currently, it also packs an impressive transistor count.
-Spec for spec, this GPU leapfrogs its direct predecessor, the GeForce GTX 1070, by including 20% more CUDA cores and 6Gbps faster GDDR6 video memory.
+The Nvidia RTX 2070 not only looks exciting because it’s the cheapest RTX graphics card you can buy currently.
+It also packs an impressive transistor count.
+Spec for spec, this GPU leapfrogs its direct predecessor, the GeForce GTX 1070, by boasting 20% more CUDA cores and 6Gbps faster GDDR6 video memory.

-Compared to the GeForce GTX 1070 Ti and GTX 1080, though, Nvidia’s new mid-range graphics card suddenly has a lower stream processor and texture unit count.
+In comparison to the GeForce GTX 1070 Ti and GTX 1080, Nvidia’s new mid-range graphics card has a lower stream processor and texture unit count.

 It also features significantly noticeably fewer Ray Tracing (RT) cores and AI-powered Tensor cores compared to the rest of the Nvidia Turing lineup.
-However, without any real-world ray tracing or deep learning super-sampling (DLSS) benchmarks, we don’t yet know how well this GPU will handle Nvidia’s latest graphics technologies.
+However, without any real-world ray tracing or deep learning super-sampling (DLSS) benchmarks at the time of the review, we didn’t yet know how well this GPU will handle Nvidia’s latest graphics technologies.

 Test system specs